 I didn’t need the room, so I called a full day before I was supposed to check in to cancel.
 But a Hyatt representative told me they could not find my reservation and that I would need to call back later in the day to cancel.
 I called back that afternoon and was transferred to central booking.
 A representative said they could not process a cancellation for me.
 So I called the hotel and they agreed to cancel my reservation.

 When I tried to book a flight back home this morning, my card was rejected because of insufficient funds.
-I checked my account and found the Hyatt had charged my card $141.
+When checking my account and found the Hyatt had charged my card $141.

-I immediately called the hotel and they told me that if I did not have a confirmation number there was nothing they could do.
+I called the hotel right away, and they said they couldn’t assist me without a confirmation number.
 I kept calling back until someone in accounting said they would research the issue but no one ever said they would be able to refund my money.
 Without a cancellation number, they said, I would be considered a “no show.”

 I have $10 in my account and am stuck in New York.
 Can you help me? — Fallon Speaker, Chapel Hill, N.C.